Evidence Level

 Post-mortem AD vs control brains.

 AD brain tissue showed reduced pantothenic acid levels in specific regions.
-CRITICAL CAVEAT: this is a MECHANISTIC FINDING in post-mortem tissue — does NOT establish that pantothenic acid supplementation prevents or treats AD.
-Tempting hypothesis for future research but NOT clinical evidence.
+Critical caveat: this is a mechanistic finding in post-mortem tissue — does not establish that pantothenic acid supplementation prevents or treats AD.
+Tempting hypothesis for future research but not clinical evidence.

 Side effects and drug interactions